Syracuse University: Rankings and reputation

-The College of Law is ranked tied for 102nd nationally by U.S. News & World Report for 2022.
+The College of Law was ranked tied for 102nd nationally by U.S. News & World Report for 2022.
 It is an emerging leader in the relatively novel field of National Security Law.
 In 2007, the law school started the Cold Case Justice Initiative, investigating cold cases from the civil rights era in the South.
 Its professors and students have identified 196 cases, of which more than 100 are in Georgia, and will give information to the US Department of Justice to have cases prosecuted.
 The FBI has identified 122 cold cases that it is trying to resolve.
 President Joe Biden is a graduate of the College of Law.

 The Maxwell School of Citizenship and Public Affairs combines social sciences with public administration and international relations.
-It is ranked as the No. 1 graduate school for public affairs in the U.S. by U.S. News & World Report for 2022.Military Times ranks Syracuse University the top "Private School for Vets" and 5th overall in the "Best for Vets" in 2020.
-Syracuse University is ranked tied for 30th in "Best Colleges for Veterans" by U.S. News & World Report for 2022.
+It was ranked as the No. 1 graduate school for public affairs in the U.S. by U.S. News & World Report for 2022.Military Times ranks Syracuse University the top "Private School for Vets" and 5th overall in the "Best for Vets" in 2020.
+Syracuse University was ranked tied for 30th in "Best Colleges for Veterans" by U.S. News & World Report for 2022.
 To position Syracuse University as the center of veteran life on the school's campus, in the local community, across Central New York; and the nation's hub of research and programming connected to the veteran and military sectors, the school completed the $63 million state-of-the-art National Veterans Resource Center (NVRC) in 2020, the first-of-its kind facility in the United States.

 The graduate program of the College of Visual and Performing Art (VPA) is considered one of the top 50 programs in the US.
 VPA ranked No. 14 in multimedia/visual communications, a specialty that includes disciplines found in the college's Department of Transmedia, which offers M.F.A. programs in art photography, art video, computer art, and film.
 VPA also ranked No. 16 in ceramics, No. 19 in printmaking, and No. 20 in sculpture, which are M.F.A. programs based in the Department of Art.
 Project Advance (or SUPA) is a nationally recognized concurrent enrollment program honored by the American Association for Higher Education, the Carnegie Foundation for the Advancement of Teaching, the National Commission on Excellence in Education, and the National Institute of Education.